Amarsanaa99/Capital_market_and_economic_indicators/README.md

-Here's the English version:

-> This is a **demo version** of a Mongolian capital markets data platform (sample data for 3-5 companies).
+This is a **demo version** of a Mongolian capital markets data platform (sample data for 3-5 companies).
 The full system contains real-time pricing, financial statements, ownership structure, and macroeconomic indicators for all 162 companies listed on the Mongolian Stock Exchange (MSE), and currently runs in a private environment.
 Backend scraping/parsing logic is not included in this repository.